rubyaustralia/ruby-event-guides/rubyconf/README.md

 ## Becoming an organiser

 Around the time of each RubyConf Australia event, the Ruby Australia committee ask for expressions of interest from people who are thinking about running the conference the following year.
-These notices are posted to the Rails Oceania Google group and the Ruby Australia Slack account.
+These notices are posted to the Ruby Australia community and the Ruby Australia Slack account.

 ## Now that you're an organiser, what's next?